wdayang/Manifoldron/README.md

 >> python manifoldron_bagging.py    # the manifoldron with feature bagging
 >> python manifoldron_parallel.py   # the manifoldron with parallel computation
 ```
+If you would like to run the Manifoldron on other representative classification datasets, go to 'classification/' folder and run cooresponding .py file

 ## Experiment Results
 <p align="center">